leonardowf/react-simple-currency/README.md

   unit='R$'
   onInputChange={this.onMoneyInputChange}
   onInputBlur={this.onMoneyInputBlur}
+  onInputFocus={this.onInputFocus}
 />

 // onMoneyInputChange will be called with params: rawValue and displayValue
 // onMoneyInputBlur will be called with param: event
+// onInputFocus will be called with param: event

 ```